 - It can be costly if you do expand or move offices because of installation cost and also downtime would be an issue to overcome.

 - Limited options to keep inbound/outbound calls in service if ISDN circuit becomes unavailable

 - Some ISDN faults can take up to 72 hours to repair

-- BT are phasing it out so by 2025, all ISDN lines will be switched off.
+- BT are forcing a migration between April and December 2025 for all ISDN lines to then be switched off.
 (Read more here)